janrutger/TurningVM/README.md

 # TurningVM
-A virtual machine using a 4 tape turing ALU
+A Forth like virtual machine using a 4 tape Turing compatible ALU